polusnp/wetelo_final_task/README.md

 - **TypeScript**: A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - **TypeORM**: An ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
 - **PostgreSQL**: A powerful, open-source object-relational database system.
-- **Docker**: A set of platforms as a service products that use OS-level virtualization to deliver software in packages called containers.
 - **JWT (JSON Web Token)**: A compact, URL-safe means of representing claims to be transferred between two parties.
 - **Passport**: A popular Node.js middleware for handling authentication.
 - **class-validator**: A library for validating objects in JavaScript and TypeScript.